 Download and install OBS – https://obsproject.com/

 When you first launch OBS after installing it, it will ask if you’d like to run the auto-configuration wizard.
 Click “No” (we’ll be going through all the settings separately).
-If you plan to capture QuickTime files, close OBS for now.

 First thing you’ll want to do now is set up your canvas and output settings.
 To open the settings, click on the “File” menu and select “Settings” as shown below.